geerteltink/geert.elt.ink/data/posts/2016-02-07-zend-expressive-console-cli-commands.md

 But what is a console without a command.
 Let's re-create the example [greet command](http://symfony.com/doc/current/cookbook/console/console_command.html) from the Symfony cookbook.
 First up is the command itself.
+To get a better idea of what you really can do, a logger is injected to log the executed command.

 ```php
 <?php // src/App/Command/GreetCommand.php